 What do I do if I find leftover Hogbacks in my pocket on Saturday evening after the event?

 Participating merchants will be accepting Hogbacks through Sunday evening of the event weekend.
-Looks for signs that say “Hogbacks Accepted Here” on doors and in windows of participating merchants.
+Looks for signs that say “Hogbacks Accepted Here” on doors and in windows of participating restaurants, bars and shops.

 Directions & Parking